 The Board oversees the Company’s financial reporting, risk management and regulatory compliance functions.
 It also sets executive remuneration and oversees executive appointments.
 These roles are fulfilled by the Board and its three committees shown below.
 The Board and its committees meet regularly, discuss matters by phone when necessary, and circulate minutes and relevant papers in advance of each meeting.

-Your Company is listed on the Alternative Investment Market of the London Stock Exchange (‘AIM’), so the Company is not required to adopt the UK Corporate Governance Code, which applies only to fully listed companies.
+StatPro Group is listed on the Alternative Investment Market of the London Stock Exchange (‘AIM’), so the Company is not required to adopt the UK Corporate Governance Code, which applies only to fully listed companies.
 Nevertheless, the Company is committed to high standards of corporate governance and the Board is accountable to the Company’s shareholders.
-This statement describes how the Company applies the principles of good corporate governance.
+This statement describeshow the Company applies the principles of good corporate governance.

-To enable the Board to discharge its duties, all directors have full and timely access to all relevant information.
-The Board meets at least quarterly and has adopted a formal schedule of matters specifically reserved for decision by it, thus ensuring that it exercises control over appropriate strategic, financial, operational and compliance issues.
+The Board meets at least four times a year and has a formal schedule of corporate matters over which it has the final decision, thus ensuring that it exercises control over appropriate strategic, financial, operational and compliance issues.
 At its meetings the Board reviews trading performance, ensures adequate financing, sets and monitors strategy, examines investment and acquisition opportunities and discusses reports to shareholders.
 The directors can also take independent professional advice as appropriate at the Company’s expense.
 The Chairman meets at least once a year with the non-executive directors without the executive directors present.

 The Audit Committee is chaired by Jane Tozer.
-The Audit Committee also comprises the Chairman (Carl Bacon), Mark Adorian, David Courtley and Rory Curran, and meets at least three times annually.
+The Audit Committee also comprises the Chairman (Rory Curran), Mark Adorian, David Courtley and Carl Bacon (until his resignation in November 2017), and meets at least three times annually.
 The Audit Committee receives reports from the Group’s external auditors and its meetings are also attended, by invitation, by the Group Finance Director.

 The Audit Committee reviews the Company’s financial matters, as set out in written terms of reference, including the interim results and the Annual Report and Accounts, before their submission to the Board.
 It monitors the controls in force to ensure the integrity of financial information reported to shareholders.